 Figure out your primary concerns to help you discover the source of your problem, and ultimately the best water treatment solution for it.
 Some water problems are easily detectable by the senses.
 Does your water have a bad chlorine taste and smell?
 Is there a cloudy, limey residue left on your shower door?
 Are there stains on your freshly laundered clothes?
 Has there been a boil water advisory or lead concerns in your area?

 Many people simply want to ensure their drinking water is safe, free of the contamination that we can’t detect with our senses.
-Others see the importance in returning water to its pure, natural state.
+Others see the importance of returning water to its pure, natural state.

 2) Discover: What's in Your Water?

 Once you have listed your pain points, we recommend that you find out what is in your water.
 Start by checking out your local water quality report, also known as “Consumer Confidence Reports” (CCRs) located on the EPA’s website.

 We strongly advise that you conduct a water test.
 Some water tests only require that you send in samples of water to a certified, independent laboratory for even more accurate results.
 Here are a few examples of what you can learn from a water test:

 - Radioactivity (Radon)

 - Bacteria and Pathogens (Legionella, E. Coli, Giardia)

 TIP: Once you do install your water treatment solution, you may choose to continue monitoring your water so that you can detect any changes and adjust your system accordingly.